directus/docs/content/index.md

   :::shiny-card
   ---
   title: Migrate
-  description: Migrate from other platforms to Directus.
+  description: Techniques and considerations when migrating from other platforms to Directus.
   icon: carbon:migrate
   to: '/tutorials/migration'
   class: col-span-4